White Pass and Yukon Route: Accidents

 In 1951, engine No. 70 caught a guardrail with its snowplow and rolled over on its side.
-The locomotive is still in operation at Dollywood in Pigeon Forge, Tennessee, working on the Dollywood Express.
+The locomotive was repaired and now is in operation at Dollywood in Pigeon Forge, Tennessee, working on the Dollywood Express.

 In 1994, during rock removal operations, a backhoe operator accidentally struck a petroleum pipeline near the railroad tracks.
-The operator's mistake caused the pipeline to rupture and spill between 1000 and 5000 USgal of heating oil into the Skagway river.
+The operator's mistake caused the pipeline to rupture and spill between 1000 and 5000 USgal of heating oil into the Skagway River.

 Roadmaster Edward Hanousek Jr. and President M. Paul Taylor Jr. were charged with several crimes associated with the accident.
 Both men maintained their innocence throughout many years of extensive litigation.
 After remand by the 9th Circuit Court of Appeals, the President settled on a plea agreement on misdemeanor charges of making negligent misrepresentations to the Coast Guard.
 The Roadmaster was convicted on negligence-related charges.

-A serious derailment on September 3, 2006 resulted in the death of one section worker.TSB Accident Report A work train, Engine 114 pulling eight gravel cars, derailed approximately 3 mi south of Bennett, injuring all four train crew, two Canadian and two American; one died at the scene and the others had to be airlifted to a hospital.
+A serious derailment on September 3, 2006 resulted in the death of one section worker.
+A work train, Engine 114 pulling eight gravel cars, derailed approximately 3 mi south of Bennett, injuring all four train crew, two Canadian and two American; one died at the scene and the others had to be airlifted to a hospital.
 Passenger operations on the blocked section had ended for the season just before the accident.
-In February, 2007, Engine 114 was taken for repair to the Coast Engine and Equipment Company (CEECO) in Tacoma, Washington.
+In February 2007, Engine 114 was taken for repair to the Coast Engine and Equipment Company (CEECO) in Tacoma, Washington.

 On July 23, 2014 a derailment occurred involving two vintage diesel locomotives and four passenger rail cars.
 The accident was due to a broken throw rod at a switch.
 Both locomotives derailed, and the rails broke.
 There were nine minor injuries initially reported, and those passengers were treated and released in Skagway.
 Later reports state that 19 passengers and four railroad employees were injured.
-Due to the derailment, the line was temporarily suspended, but service resumed.
+Due to the derailment, the line was temporarily suspended.